bidstack-group/PubguardSDK/README.md

 #### Adding the library manually

-Please request the Pubguard Library from support@pubguard.com which will have the key embedded in it.
+Please request the Pubguard Library Bundle from support@pubguard.com which will have the key embedded in it.

+The Pubguard Bundle contains two frameworks:
+Pubguard.xcframework
+SwiftProtobuf.frameworks

-Once received copy the Pubguard.framework into your Xcode project and add it to all targets that will link to Pubguard:
+Copy these two frameworks into your Xcode project and add them to the all targets:

 ![alt text](manual/imgs/add.png)